 At present we only teach a traditional style of Bharatanatyam.
 No Bollywood or fusion.
 Students are sometimes taught a regional Indian folk dance.

 We do not take students younger than 5 years old.
 6 or 7 is ideal, when mental and physical development are sufficiently established to handle the stamina and attention to detail required by the style.
+Older students and/or students with previous training in Bharatanatyam can be placed in higher levels according to the teachers’ discretion.

 Classes meet once a week for one hour.
 Twice a week is more than twice as good, but you would need to come to different locations.
 This is a process of accumulation of movement and style details that must be mastered gradually.
 A student wishing to perform an Arangetram, or to leave with a sense of genuine accomplishment should plan to be in the school for 8-12 years.